olivergutteridge/b6022164_csc8330_project1_2023/README.md

 This package is built as a part of the CSC8330: Advanced Programming for Digital Biology.
-Plotting Graphs is a simple prgarm that allows the user to visualise and customise a Sine waveform.
+Plotting Graphs is a simple prgarm that allows the user to visualise and customise a sine waveform.
 Aditional usage information can be found using the command  ```python3.11 plotting_graphs.py --help```.
 Install dependicies using the command ```pip3 install -r requirements.txt```.